GeorgeSiougles/TechPro_Final_Project/README.md

 Executing go.sh rebuilds the code, rebuilds and starts the containers and prunes unused docker resources.

 Executing stop.sh brings the containers down

+The swagger ui can be accessed at `{virtualmachineIP:8090/techpro-final.html}` or if the port 8090 has been forwarded :`http://localhost:8090/techpro-final.html`